cse-shivaprasad/kafka/kafka-header-usage.md

 # Architectural Decision Record: Utilization of Kafka Headers for Efficient Event Filtering

-## Context and Problem Statement
-We operate a payment event bus using Kafka, where multiple producers publish millions of events.
-Currently, five consumers are subscribed to this event bus, each needing only a subset (approximately 10%) of the events.
-Due to the absence of Kafka headers, consumers must parse and deserialize every event to determine its relevance, leading to significant performance inefficiencies.
+## Context and Problem Statement We operate a Payments Services Event Bus utilizing Kafka, where multiple producers and consumers interact with the system.
+Each consumer typically requires only a subset of the total events published.
+However, due to the absence of an efficient filtering mechanism, consumers are forced to deserialize all incoming data to identify relevant events.
+This process necessitates additional server capacity to handle the large volume of events, even though only a fraction is needed by each consumer.
+This inefficiency leads to several issues:
+- **Consumer Frustration:** Consumers must process a vast amount of irrelevant data, which is time-consuming and resource-intensive.
+-  **Increased Platform Costs:** The need for additional server capacity and resources to handle the deserialization and filtering process significantly drives up costs.
+- **Network Latencies:** The large volume of data processed increases network latency, affecting overall system performance.
+The goal of this Architectural Decision Record (ADR) is to address these inefficiencies by implementing Kafka headers to enable more efficient event filtering.
+This approach aims to reduce the resource burden on consumers, lower platform costs, and improve system performance.

 ## Decision
 Implement Kafka headers to include metadata that will allow consumers to filter relevant events without needing to parse the entire event payload.